Multi-Factor Authentication (MFA) Statistics You Need To Know In 2024

 Password hygiene and best practices continue to fall short

-A chain is only as stronger as its weakest link and, apparently, a company’s security is no stronger than the “qwerty” password one of their employees uses.
+- A chain is only as stronger as its weakest link and, apparently, a company’s security is no stronger than the “qwerty” password one of their employees uses.

-Credentials have always been a difficult things for organizations to manage.
-While employers can stress the importance of good password hygiene and implement password managers within their organizations, maintaining password security can be difficult.
-The most common passwords in 2023 remain “123456”, “123456789”, “qwerty”, “password”, and “12345”.
-Users also continue to manage passwords unsafely – often leaving them on scraps of paper, storing them in easily accessible files, or sending passwords via text or email.
+- Credentials have always been a difficult for organizations to manage.
+While employers can stress the importance of good password hygiene and implement password managers within their organizations, maintaining password security can still be difficult.

 Summary

 No single attack, attacker, or motives are the same.
-However, from the statistics detailed in this article, it is clear that stolen credentials, account takeover, and impersonation tactics continue to be one of the largest contributors security and data breaches.
+However, from the statistics detailed in this article, it is clear that stolen credentials, account takeover, and impersonation tactics continue to be some of the largest contributors to security and data breaches.
 MFA, bolstered by other identity and access management solutions, can be highly beneficial in preventing and mitigating these breaches.

 This isn’t to say that tools like password managers and security measures like security awareness training aren’t important – because they are.
 But it’s clear that credentials are a highly sought-after pieces of information.
 Maintaining password and account security should, therefore, be a priority for all organizations wanting to protect their accounts and data.
 MFA can act as an essential barrier when attackers have made the first step in an attack lifecycle and obtained login credentials.